-Accelerated master’s degree programs provide high-achieving Mason undergraduates with the opportunity to earn a civil and infrastructure engineering master’s degree in a substantially reduced time-period.
-In some cases, students can earn both their bachelor’s and master’s degrees in a total of five years.
+The Accelerated master’s degree programs provide high-achieving Mason undergraduates with the opportunity to earn a civil and infrastructure engineering master’s degree in a substantially reduced time period.
+In some cases, students can earn both their bachelor’s and master’s degrees in as little as five years.

 The benefits of the accelerated program include:

-- Undergraduate tuition rates for graduate courses taken while completing bachelor’s degree
+- Undergraduate tuition rates for graduate courses taken while completing a bachelor’s degree.

 Opportunities for Undergraduates

-We have a direct exchange agreement with University College Dublin (UCD) in Ireland for a one-semester civil engineering undergraduate study-abroad program.
-We recommend participants do this in their junior year.
+We currently have a direct exchange agreement with University College Dublin (UCD) in Ireland for a one-semester civil engineering undergraduate study-abroad program.
+We recommend this program for students in their junior year.

-- The Michael S. Bronzini Scholarship ($1,000) provides financial assistance for part-time or full-time undergraduate students pursuing a degree in civil and infrastructure engineering and is based on academic merit and financial need.
-It's named after Michael Bronzini, Dewberry chair and professor emeritus of the Department of Civil, Environmental, and Infrastructure Engineering who retired in 2009.
+- The Michael S. Bronzini Scholarship provides financial assistance for part-time or full-time undergraduate students pursuing a degree in civil and infrastructure engineering and is based on academic merit and financial need.
+It's named after Michael Bronzini, Dewberry chair and professor emeritus of the Dewberry Department of Civil, Environmental, and Infrastructure Engineering, who retired in 2009.

-- The Civil Engineering Institute Scholarship ($1,000) is from the department’s industry advisory group.
-It provides financial assistance for full-time undergraduate students pursing a degree in civil and infrastructure engineering while increasing students’ ability to participate in learning experiences through student organizations.
+- The Civil Engineering Institute Scholarship is from the department’s industry advisory group.
+It provides financial assistance for full-time undergraduate students pursuing a degree in civil and infrastructure engineering while increasing students’ ability to participate in learning experiences through student organizations.